Powdered milk is one of the essential survival foods to have stockpiled in case of an emergency.

 Before you get started, it’s really important that you know a few things about making powdered milk.
-Otherwise your powdered milk will probably go bad quickly, which kind of defeats the point of making it in the first place.
+Otherwise, your powdered milk will probably go bad quickly, which kind of defeats the point of making it in the first place.

 Only Use Pasteurized Milk

 It’s not smart to use raw milk to make your powdered milk.
-There is simply too high a risk of bacteria growing during the drying process.
+There is simply too high a risk of bacteria growth during the drying process.
 Use pasteurized milk instead.
 The exception is if you have a freeze dryer; these are safer for raw milk.

 Low Fat Is Better than Full-Fat

-Fat doesn’t dry out like other liquids do.
+Fat doesn’t dry out as other liquids do.
 Even after the water content of the milk has been dried out, the fat will remain in the powdered milk.
 The fat will start to oxidize and eventually go rancid.
 The more fat there is in the initial milk, the faster the powdered milk will go bad.

 If you only have full-fat milk, consider taking steps to remove the fat first.
 This is fairly easy to do with raw milk.
 You can even use the skimmed fat to make yummy kajmak cheese (something my Serbian in-laws do all the time).